JetBrains/kotlin-multiplatform-dev-docs/topics/tools/compose-hot-reload.md

 4. To use the full functionality of Compose Hot Reload, your project must run on [JetBrains Runtime](https://github.com/JetBrains/JetBrainsRuntime)
    (JBR), an OpenJDK fork that supports enhanced class redefinition.
    Compose Hot Reload can automatically provision a compatible JBR for your project.

+   > The latest JetBrains Runtime supports only Java 21:
+   > if you add Compose Hot Reload to a project that uses Java 22 or newer, running the project results in a linkage error.
+   >
+   {style="warning"}

-   To allow this, add the following Gradle plugin to your `settings.gradle.kts` file:
+   To allow automatic provisioning, add the following Gradle plugin to your `settings.gradle.kts` file:

    ```kotlin
    plugins {